nicolasjulioflores/calculus-reasoner/README.md

 # calculus-reasoner

+## Mar 5

+For this submission, we would appreciate any feedback on how to improve our project such that we meet the requirements in the rubric.
+We aim do get as many of the 30 points as possible and would love to know what we are missing and how we might score at the moment.

+New ways to run our program
+1. Added a test file that will run pre-determined formnulas.
+At the command line enter: `stack test`
+2. Added a main file that will take user input, parse the input, then return the derivative.
+At the command line enter: `derive x x+2` for example.
+You must follow this format with `derive`, `your variable`, and `the equation`

 ## Mar 3
 Our special extension is that we can reduce a wide range of expressions (using the Transform rules).
 For example, all the examples that we have provided (run using the approach shown below) will be